 105.04 Coordination of the Contract Documents.
-The Contract Documents are those defined in .
+The Contract Documents are those defined in 101.03.
 A requirement appearing in one of these documents is as binding as though it occurs in all.
 The Engineer will resolve discrepancies using the following descending order of precedence:

-A. Addenda.
+Addenda.

-B. Proposal and Special Provisions.
+Proposal (excluding the Scope of Services and Attachments) and Special Provisions.

-C. Plans.

-D. .
+Basic Configuration (including the Scope of Services, Attachments identified as Contract Documents and portions of Attachments that depict Basic Configuration elements defined in the Scope of Services)

+Conceptual Plans (not including those portions of the Conceptual Plans that are part of the Basic Configuration; which are covered under Item C.)

+Supplemental Specifications.

-E. Standard Construction Drawings.
+Standard Construction Drawings.

-F. Standard Specifications.
+Standard Specifications.

 Immediately notify the Engineer upon discovering any latent error or omission in the Contract Documents.

-105.05 Cooperation by Contractor.
-The Department will supply the Contractor with two sets of the Contract Documents, except for the standard construction drawings, which will only be supplied if requested.
-The Department will provide only one copy of these Specifications.
+105.05 Cooperation by DBT.
 Provide the constant attention necessary to progress the Work according to the Contract Documents.
-Cooperate with the Engineer, inspectors, and all other contractors on or adjacent to the Project.
+Cooperate with the Engineer, inspectors, LPA design reviewers, and all other DBTs or contractors on or adjacent to the Project.

-105.06 Superintendent.
+105.06 Superintendent and Design Project Manager.
 Provide a Superintendent for the Project that is available and responsive at all times and is responsible for all aspects of the Work, irrespective of the amount of subcontract Work.
 The Superintendent must be capable of reading and understanding the Contract Documents and experienced in the type of Work being performed.
 The Superintendent shall receive instructions from the Engineer or the Engineer’s authorized representatives.
 The Superintendent shall promptly execute the Engineer’s orders or directions and promptly supply the required materials, equipment, tools, labor, and incidentals.

+Provide a Design Project Manager for the Project that is available and responsive at all reasonable times during the design of the Project and is reasonably available and responsive during construction.
+The DBT Design Project Manager shall be responsible for actively managing the overall design of the Project, must be an employee of the Designer and responsible for overall design of the Project inclusive of all structures and structural elements (bridge substructures and superstructures, retaining walls, noise walls) and roadway/highway items (alignment, drainage, pavement, lighting, traffic signals, maintenance of traffic, etc.) Must be an Ohio P.E.
+The Design Project Manager shall promptly execute the Engineer’s orders or directions and supply the required properly executed Design Documents.

 105.07 Cooperation with Utilities.

+The DBT shall design the project construction work to minimize the scope and extent of utility conflicts and relocations.

-Unless otherwise provided for by the Contract Documents, the Department will direct the utility owners to relocate or adjust water lines, gas lines, wire lines, service connections, water and gas meter boxes, water and gas valve boxes, light standards, cableways, signals, and all other utility appurtenances within the limits of the proposed construction at no cost to the Contractor.
+Unless otherwise provided for by the Contract Documents, the LPA will direct the utility owners to relocate or adjust water lines, gas lines, wire lines, service connections, water and gas meter boxes, water and gas valve boxes, light standards, cableways, signals, and all other utility appurtenances within the limits of the proposed construction at no cost to the DBT.